alex-udodik/alex-udodik/README.md

 ## Other Notable Work

 - TEN Construction Website Concept – WordPress + Elementor layout for a construction company
-- Week3/Lobe Tour Project – Static site built with HTML
+- Lobe Tour Project – Static site built with HTML
 - PUBG Stats Discord Bot - A bot that retrieves and presents PUBG player statistics directly in Discord.

 ---